-- Teachers collect recyclable paper in bins in their classrooms.
+1. Teachers collect recyclable paper in bins in their classrooms.
 Once these bins are full, students dump the paper into central containers in each of 5 workrooms around the school.
-Every week, these bins are picked up by a local recycle company.
+The paper is then taken to our local recycling facility by volunteers.

 2. We use approximately 500 styrofoam trays and approximately 60 styrofoam cups in our lunchroom every day.
 We know that Styrofoam is very bad for our planet, and takes about 500 years to decompose.
 So we participate in “tap, stack and recycle”.
 After eating, students tap the extra food off their trays and stack it in a bin.
 At the end of the day, it all fits into one large trash bag.
 Teacher and staff volunteers take the bag to Publix supermarkets for recycling.